MattRice12/teaching/exercises/media_queries/notes.md

 }
 ```

 The `@media` wraps our defined style, and sets a condition that must be met in order for the defined style to execute.
 In this situation, the condition is that the screen-width must be larger than `480px`.
 This screen-width is called a breakpoint.
-It is standard to use `min-width` over `max-width` since the default CSS is designed for your smallest breakpoints.
-Thus, your default styles apply to screen sizes less than the `480px` breakpoint.
-New styles inside this media query and for screen sizes larger than `480px` override the default CSS.
+It is standard to use `min-width` instead of `max-width` since this will cause our default CSS to be designed for our smallest breakpoints.
+In other words, the default styles apply to screen sizes less than the `480px` breakpoint.
+Styles inside this media query and for screen sizes larger than `480px` override the default CSS.

+## Location

+Since CSS stands for Cascading Style Sheets, and we want our media queries to override above styles, we will put our media queries at the bottom of the stylesheet below the default styles.

+## Breakpoints

 We build out our mobile breakpoints first through a process called `mobile-first development`.
 The utility of starting with mobile design is as follows:
   1. Since there is less real estate on a mobile screen, we only present the most important content.
 This simplifies our job when first building out the site.